Photography

 Should I use a lens hood on a cloudy day?

-Using a lens hood on a cloudy day can still be beneficial as it can help to reduce lens flare and increase contrast in your photos.
-It can also provide some protection for the front element of your lens from raindrops or other potential hazards.
+Using a lens hood on a cloudy day can still be beneficial.
+It can help reduce lens flare and increase contrast in your photos.
+It can also protect the front element of your lens from raindrops or other potential hazards.

 When should you not use a lens hood?